Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Preliminaries

-In most cases, the terminology ``CHC solving'' refers to solving the \textit{satisfiability} (SAT) problem for a \textit{CHC system} $\mathcal{H}$ that is a set of CHCs containing at least a query and a rule.
+In most cases, the terminology ``CHC solving'' refers to solving the \textit{satisfiability} (SAT) problem for a \textit{CHC system} that is a set of CHCs containing at least a query and a rule.
 A \textit{query} $\mathcal{C}_q$ refers to a CHC that has a $\mathcal{P}$-free head, otherwise, it is called a \textit{rule} $\mathcal{C}_r$.
 Particularly, a \textit{fact} $\mathcal{C}_f$ refers to a rule that has a $\mathcal{P}$-free body.
-For example, in Example \ref{exp}, $\mathcal{C}_0$ is a fact and a rule, $\mathcal{C}_1$ is a rule, and $\mathcal{C}_2$ is a query.
-We define the clauses that both body and head are $\mathcal{P}$-free as \textit{trivial} clauses, because they can be simply reduced to $\top$ or $\bot$.
-Then, we formally define the satisfiability of a CHC system $\mathcal{H}$:
+For instance, in Example \ref{exp}, $\mathcal{C}_0$ is a fact and a rule, $\mathcal{C}_1$ is a rule, and $\mathcal{C}_2$ is a query.
+We define the clauses that both body and head are $\mathcal{P}$-free as \textit{trivial} clauses because they can be simply reduced to $\top$ or $\bot$.